 There’s no doubt that the biggest event in Bristol is the Bristol International Balloon Fiesta.
 Every August, Europe’s largest annual ballooning event attracts hundreds of thousands of visitors from all over the world to Bristol.
 Stunning mass balloon ascents fill the skies during this time of year, so here are some great spots to see them from the ground.

-It’s also a great excuse to take to the skies yourself, with a number of nearby companies running balloon trips in the area.
-Don’t just save you the trip for summer time though, you can go up anytime.
-You’ll rarely see a hot-air balloon free sky no matter the time of year.
+It’s also a great excuse to take to the skies yourself, with several nearby companies running balloon trips in the area.
+Don’t just save the trip for summer time though, you can go up anytime.
+You’ll rarely see a hot-air balloon-free sky no matter the time of year.
 Trust us, the views are spectacular!

 You can’t talk about Bristol without mentioning the street art legend Banksy.
 His iconic works are everywhere from Well Hung Lover on Park Street to Mild Mild West in Stokes Croft.
 (All as recognisable as anything hanging in the Tate or Louvre.)
-Of course Bristol’s street art scene is so much more than one person.
+But while you can find all of Banksy graffiti in Bristol here, the city’s street art scene is so much more than one person.

 The annual Upfest sees the best local and international graffiti artists takeover Bedminster each year, painting mesmerizing murals on houses and shopfronts.
 Meanwhile in the City Centre, particularly on Nelson Street, you’ll find massive artworks leftover from the old See No Evil street art festival in Bristol.
 Finding a wall not covered in street art is the real tough find in Bristol, however!
 To see the best street art in Bristol head here.